Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Introduction

-In this work we settle this question in the affirmative.
-The overall behaviour of the decoder is similar to Power decoding: \begin{enumerate} \item The equations are of a generalised shift-register type, and no root-finding as in Guruswami--Sudan is necessary. \item The decoding radius becomes almost exactly that of the Guruswami--Sudan decoder (under the same choices of parameters). \item When a codeword is returned, it is always a closest codeword.
-The method will fail for a few error patterns whenever one decodes beyond half the minimum distance. \end{enumerate} Furthermore, we will show how to realise the decoder efficiently, yielding a complexity $\Oapp(\ell^\MatExp s n)$, where $\MatExp$ is the exponent of matrix multiplication, and $s,\ell$ are the multiplicity, respectively powering parameters of the decoder, and $\Oapp(\cdot)$ is big-$O$ but ignoring $\log(ns\ell)$ factors.
-This is very close to the best known complexities $\Oapp(\ell^{\MatExp-1}s^2 n)$ for the Guruswami--Sudan algorithm or the Wu list decoder \cite{chowdhury_faster_2015}.
+We settle this question in the affirmative.
+The overall behaviour of the obtained decoder is similar to Power decoding: \begin{enumerate} \item The equations are of a generalised shift-register type, and no root-finding as in Guruswami--Sudan is necessary. \item The decoding radius becomes almost exactly that of the Guruswami--Sudan decoder (under the same choices of parameters). \item When a codeword is returned, it is always a closest codeword.
+The method will fail for a few error patterns whenever one decodes beyond half the minimum distance. \end{enumerate} Furthermore, we will show how to realise the decoder efficiently using existing algorithms for solving simultaneous Hermite \Pade approximations: using the algorithms of \cite{gupta_triangular_2012,giorgi_complexity_2003} the complexity becomes $\Oapp(\ell^\MatExp s n)$, where $\MatExp$ is the exponent of matrix multiplication, and $s,\ell$ are the multiplicity, respectively powering parameters of the decoder, and $\Oapp(\cdot)$ is big-$O$ but ignoring $\log(ns\ell)$ factors.
+Note that we always have $\ell \geq s$.
+The slightly better complexity $\Oapp(\ell^{\MatExp-1} s^2 n)$ can be achieved by relying on \cite{rosenkilde_ne_nielsen_algorithms_2016} (not yet published).
+The latter matches the best known complexity for the Guruswami--Sudan algorithm or the Wu list decoder \cite{chowdhury_faster_2015}.

 We also investigate the failure behaviour of the proposed method.
 Though we do not settle the question of precisely how often Power decoding fails, we make some headway: we prove that the behaviour depends only on the error, and not the sent codeword, and we show that failure can only occur beyond half the minimum distance.
 We then give a closed upper bound on the probability for one choice of the algorithm's parameters, $(s,\ell) = (2,3)$.
 We also present simulation results that demonstrate a very small probability of failure for larger parameter choices.